davepinch/pinchy.cc/collections/_camera-roll-2017/2017-03-23-modern-day-madness.md

 caption: A red sticker of a woman pasted on a metal box that has contrasting green and blue patterns of graffiti paint.
 tags:
   - Artist Unknown
+  - graffiti
-  - Graffiti Sticker
+  - sticker
-  - Photograph
+  - photograph
   - Seattle
 ---